 1. Consumers Love Writing Reviews

-The volume of Google reviews has exploded, as you can see in this illustration of review velocity in Google between March 2017 and January 2019.
+The volume of Google reviews has exploded, as you can see in this illustration of review velocity in Google between March 2017 and January 2019 (data collected from Rio clients).
 Google understands the importance local reviews play in the local consumer journey and started asking for business reviews based on the in-depth search and conversion data they can see in each consumer’s history.
 As a result of this new effort from Google, we have seen a massive increase in the number of Google My Business reviews across verticals.

 2. When It Comes to Reviews, Recency and Response Both Matter